Himley: Places of interest

 Regular events take place at Himley Hall such as wedding functions and exhibitions, as well as local council-organised firework displays.
 Himley Golf Club, located within the grounds of Himley Hall, is open to the public.

 The Old Rectory, built c.
-1760, is almost as big as the St. Michael's Church behind it.
-The building, which had been sold by the Church of England in the 1950s, is now a private residence and is briefly mentioned in Nikolaus Pevsner’s ‘Buildings of Staffordshire’.
-When the building was still a working rectory, its garden was once visited by Mary of Teck – Queen consort as the wife of George V. The rectory for the parish is now in Swindon.
+1760, is almost as big as St. Michael's Church behind it.
+The building, which had been sold by the Church of England in the 1950s, is now a private residence and is briefly mentioned in Nikolaus Pevsner's Buildings of Staffordshire.
+It was Grade II listed in 1963.
+When the building was still a working rectory, its garden was once visited by Mary of Teck, Queen consort as the wife of George V. The rectory for the parish is now in Swindon.

 There are two parks in Himley: the main park located within the boundaries of Himley Hall; and a second smaller park located on School Road.

-The Crooked House pub is just within the boundaries of Himley parish.
+The 18th-century Crooked House pub, just within the boundaries of Himley parish, was gutted by fire in August 2023, and then promptly demolished without council permission.
+In February 2024 South Staffordshire Council issued the landowner with an enforcement notice which requires them to reconstruct the building.

 The grounds of Himley Cricket Club have held one Twenty20 match for Worcestershire.